DOSYCORPS/pocketwatch-api/source/index.html.md

   `POST https://api.pocketwatch.xyz/v1/subscription/cancel`

   <aside class="warning">
-    Please note - we do not offer partial refunds if you paid for an entire billing period and then cancel part way through.
-Instead, your subscription will remain operational until the end of the current billing period, at which time it will end.
+    Please note &mdash; we do not offer partial refunds if you paid for an entire billing period and then cancel part way through.
+Instead, the subscription will work until the end of your current billing period, at which time it will cease.
   </aside>